andy-goryachev/AppFramework/README.md

 ## Features

-- remembers locations of windows and user selection
+- remembers window locations and user preferences
-- demonstrates basic common UI paradigms (list/table with attached detail view, etc.)
+- demonstrates common UI layouts (list/table with attached detail view, etc.)
 - runtime stylesheet generator

 This is pretty much work in progress, so don't even think of using it in production.